MRI contrast agent: Gadolinium(III)

 Effect of contrast agent on images: Defect of the blood–brain barrier after stroke shown in MRI.
 T_{1}-weighted images, left image without, right image with contrast medium administration.

 Gadolinium(III) containing MRI contrast agents (often termed simply "gado" or "gad") are the most commonly used for enhancement of vessels in MR angiography or for brain tumor enhancement associated with the degradation of the blood–brain barrier (BBB).
 Over 450 million doses have been administered worldwide from 1988 to 2017.
-For large vessels such as the aorta and its branches, the dose can be as low as 0.1 mmol/kg of body mass.
+For large vessels such as the aorta and its branches, the dose can be as low as 0.1 mmol/kg of body mass, or half that if gadopiclenol or gadoquatrane are used.
 Higher concentrations are often used for finer vasculature.
 At much higher concentration, there is more T2 shortening effect of gadolinium, causing gadolinium brightness to be less than surrounding body tissues.
 However at such concentration, it will cause greater toxicity to bodily tissues.

 Gd^{3+} chelates are hydrophilic and do not readily cross the intact blood–brain barrier.
 Thus, they are useful in enhancing lesions and tumors where the blood–brain barrier is compromised and the Gd(III) leaks out.
 (Note: "Disruption of the BBB tight junctions is thought to be an early or initiating event in new MS lesion formation.
 T1-w MRI in combination with low molecular weight gadolinium-based contrast agents (GBCA) is most typically used to characterize BBB compromise in MS. MRI GBCAs do not readily cross cellular membranes, are avid extracellular space markers, and are thought to enter the brain from the blood by diffusive transport between endothelial cells (ie, via intercellular pathways).
 Although it is widely believed that the MRI GBCAs do not cross the BBB under homeostatic conditions, there is substantial evidence that they do, albeit with very small volume transfer rate constants." — Bagnato, Gauthier, Laule, et al. (2020)) In the rest of the body, the Gd^{3+} initially remains in the circulation but then distributes into the interstitial space or is eliminated by the kidneys.

-Available gadolinium-based contrast agents (GBCAs) (brand names, approved for human use by EMA and by the FDA in 1988; (standard dose)):
+The first gadolinium-based contrast agent (GBCA), gadopentetate dimeglumine (Magnevist), was approved nearly simultaneously by the EMA and by the FDA in the late 1980's. (standard dose)): However, beginning in 2017, the EMA restricted several older linear gadolinium contrast agents that had previously been approved for human use in the EU.